SignRequest/signrequest-Python-example/readme.md

-# SignRequest API - Python Client - Lite
+# SignRequest API - Python Example

-Client developed to make GET and POST requests to SignRequest's API.
+Example of how to send GET and POST requests to SignRequest's API.

 ## Getting Started: